-Oxford has as much to offer to visitors as it has to its students.
+Oxford has as much to offer to visitors as it has to its students, which is why it is one of the most popular weekend escapes from London.
 Standing tall as one of England oldest universities, there is a lot to take away from this weekend getaway.
 You can check out the museums, the old stone architecture of the building, which is indeed very beautiful, and visit libraries such as Bodleian.
 Trains for Oxford leave regularly and take about an hour from London Paddington Station.
 There are also plenty of shops and food stalls to explore at The Covered Market on the High Street, the oldest in all of Britain.

 If you are a fan of ancient buildings and architecture, especially of the Roman era, Bath is one place you absolutely must experience.
 The site is home to the most magnificent ruins left in England thousands of years ago, offering plenty of learning opportunities about ancient Roman Britain.
 Trains from Paddington take about and hour and a half to transport you to the classic Georgian Architecture era sites.

 If castles and roman architecture aren’t your thing, and you want to find some peace and quiet in one of the smaller towns around London instead, consider escaping to East Grinstead in West Sussex, which is 58 minutes away from London.
 With only 25,000 inhabitants, it is bound to be the perfect peaceful retreat from the hustle and bustle of London.
+It’s also an excellent place to visit if you want to get completely off the beaten path, since this isn’t a very sought after location for a weekend getaway from London.
 For more small town escapes, check out this list of 20 places around London you can consider moving to.